non-threatening/rn-spawn-component/README.md

 ### SpawnController

-**Place this Component where you would like your spawned Components to appear.**
+Place SpawnController where you would like your spawned Components to appear.

 ```jsx
 import {SpawnController} from 'rn-spawn-component';